Securing a Visa Eligible Position: Job Search Guidance for Nephrologists with Visa Requirements

 Delta Regional Authority covers counties in 8 states, with virtually all of Louisiana.

-Southern Crescent Regional Commission is brand new and covers counties in 8 states all along the east coast and Gulf of Mexico.
+Southern Crescent Regional Commission covers counties in 8 states all along the east coast and Gulf of Mexico.
 The emergence of the SCRC is very exciting as it covers the entire state of Florida, which is an extremely popular destination.

 It’s important to note that each of these agencies has similar, but still different, requirements and guidelines.
 On top of that, every state has a federal program that administers how they allot their waivers differently from every other program.
 While there is no standardization between states or agencies, there are some commonalities.
 For example, the types of things that vary between agencies and states are relatively consistent.
 Specifically, deadlines and rubrics are almost always different from state to state or agency to agency.